Theonomy

-Theonomy (from Greek theos "God" and nomos "law") is a hypothetical Christian form of government in which divine law governs societies.
+Theonomy (from Greek θεός theos 'god' and νόμος nomos 'law') is a hypothetical Christian form of government in which divine law governs societies.
 Theonomists hold that societies should observe divine law, particularly the Old Testament’s judicial laws.
 The movement’s chief architects were Gary North, Greg Bahnsen, and R.J.
 Rushdoony.

-Theonomy presumes biblical Israel’s Old Covenant judicial laws have not been abrogated, and therefore all civil governments must enforce them (including the specific penalties).
+Theonomy presumes biblical Israel's Old Covenant judicial laws have not been abrogated, and therefore all civil governments must enforce them (including the specific penalties).
 Theonomy holds that all civil governments must refrain from coercion if Scripture has not prescribed their intervention (the "regulative principle of the state").

 Theonomy is distinct from the "theonomous ethics" proposed by Paul Tillich.

 Origin

 Thomas Aquinas held, "if a sovereign were to order these judicial precepts to be observed in his kingdom, he would not sin."
 Some have mistakenly referred to that as "General Equity Theonomy" but it is in fact distinct from theonomy insofar as Aquinas believed the specifics of the Old Testament judicial laws were no longer binding.
 He instead taught that the judicial precepts contained varying degrees of universal principles of justice that reflected natural law.

 In Christian reconstructionism, theonomy is the idea that God provides the basis of both personal and social ethics in the Bible.
 Theonomic ethics asserts that the Bible has been given as the abiding standard for all human authority (individual, family, church, and civil) and that biblical law must be incorporated into a Christian theory of biblical ethics.

 Theonomic ethics, to put it simply, represents a commitment to the necessity, sufficiency, and unity of Scripture.
 For an adequate and genuinely Christian ethic, we must have God's word, only God's word, and all of God's word.
 Nearly every critic of theonomic ethics will be found denying, in some way, one or more of these premises.